EnterpriseDB/tpa/docs/src/manage_ssh_hostkeys.md

 ```

 You must initially set up `known_hosts` in your cluster directory with
-correct entries, as described in the docs for
+correct entries, as described in the documentation for
 [bare instances](platform-bare.md).
-TPA will replace the host keys
+TPA replaces the host keys
 during deployment.

 The `manage_ssh_hostkeys` setting is meaningful only for bare instances.
-The generated host keys will be installed on all other instances.
+The generated host keys are installed on all other instances.

 ## known_hosts

-TPA will add entries for every host and its public host keys to the
+TPA adds entries for every host and its public host keys to the
-global `ssh_known_hosts` file on every instance in the cluster, so that
+global `ssh_known_hosts` file on every instance in the cluster.
+This way,
 they can ssh to each other without host key verification prompts,
-regardless of whether they have `manage_ssh_hostkeys` set or not.
+regardless of whether they have `manage_ssh_hostkeys` set.